ssanj/babyloncandle/posts/2015-05-14-why-i-dont-use-a-loyalty-card.md

 ---
-title: Why I don&apos;t use a Loyalty Card
+title: Why I don&apos;t use a Coffee Loyalty Card
 author: sanjiv sahayam
-description: .
+description: Why I don't use loyalty cards when buying coffee.
 tags: ideas, life
 comments: true
 ---

 Loyalty cards.
-They are the GO cards of the retail world.
+You can't buy anything these days without being prompted for one.
 By name they seem to imply some kind of loyalty which I doubt exists.

 I have my coffee at an [awesome coffee shop](https://www.facebook.com/coffeeanthology) everyday.
 I don't keep going back because I can get one free coffee for every nine I buy.
 Quite the contrary.
 I find getting your loyalty card stamped or lining up your phone with some app to register your purchase quite annoying.